 They used to call him ‘Hassan the Arabian barber.’

 “I would laugh and not get mad.
 What am I gonna tell these people?” says Hassan.
 It was an innocent mistake from Americans unaware of Iraq’s religious and ethnic diversity.
-And Hassan, a 31-year-old parent to three, didn’t have the patience to describe Yezidism—an ancient religion with roots in Zoroastrianism—to every customer in the barbershop.
+And Hassan, a 31-year-old parent to three, didn’t have the patience to describe Yezidism—an ancient religion that honors a peacock angel—to every customer in the barbershop.

 That changed in 2014 when thousands of Yezidis were displaced by ISIS.
 Suddenly, people wanted to know where Hassan was from and what he was.
 “After ISIS invaded Shingal [Sinjar], clients started asking, ‘Hassan, you’re not Arabic are you?’…‘So you’re not Arabic but you are from Iraq, so what are you?’”
 As he cut their hair, he started to tell them.

 Hassan began to barber in Buffalo, New York, alongside Puerto Ricans and African Americans.
 Eventually, he took over a joint called “Fresh Def Haircuts.”
 He later moved to Lincoln, Nebraska which has the largest population of Yezidis in the United States.
 He opened “Golden Scissors” on Halloween in 2014.
 The shop employs a Mexican, a Muslim Kurd, and two U.S.-born Americans, Fish and Misty.
 Nearly three years into operation, Golden Scissors is booming.